noseka1/openshift-auto-upi/README.md

 ## Deployment Playbooks

 The table below depicts the *openshift-auto-upi* Ansible playbooks that you need to execute in order to deploy OpenShift on select target platform.
 You want to execute the Ansible playbooks in the order from top to bottom.
-Following sections describe the installation process in more detail.

 | | Bare metal | Libvirt FwCfg | Libvirt PXE | oVirt | vSphere |
 |-|:-:|:-:|:-:|:-:|:-:|